shilpa511raghav/Docker_Jenkins_Integration_Sample/README.md

 * Open created job for project in jenkins and then click on Configure
 * Go to build tab and select "Docker Build and Publish" from dropdown in build section
 * Add repository name as :  dockerId or username/jarname
       * Example:
           * my docker hub account username = shilparaghav
           * my jar name = docker-jenkins-integration-sample
    * So repository name will be: shilparaghav/docker-jenkins-integration-sample

-   * Add Registry Credentials also in build section if not exist in dropdown (add username and password of dockerhub account)
+* Add Registry Credentials also in build section ,if not exist in dropdown (add username and password of dockerhub account)
 * Select added registry credentials of your own account

 * At last apply and then save configuration